vinaysannaiah/Deep-Learning-with-Keras/README.md

 Here we can see that the accuracy reduces drastically to ~50%, as the data is not linearly spaced and its not easy for a single layer NN to classify the data. single layer NN can draw a straight line to divide the data.
 Please refer the figure prg2_circles_result.png to see the result.

+## prg3-MultilayerNN_circles.py

+Here in this program we add a new layer having 3 neurons to our previous NN.
+Our first hidden layer has 3 Neurons and uses tanh activation function.
+The output layer of this NN has a single neuron and uses sigmoid activation function.
+Here we can observe that our accuracy rises to 92%.
+By this approach we can observe that adding an extra layer would increase the accuracy by a great extent.
+You can examine the program by adding a new layer of neurons and playing around with different activation functions.
+But if we add more number layers we get into another problem called over fitting.
+Please refer the figure prg3_circles_result.png and observe how well our NN classifies the data.